 I’m on a short hop.
 Eight months.
 I think sleep data and a whole slew of it slides in from the left-hand side of my vision.
 Transmitted directly into my visual cortex, the images and charts display in such a way that my brain thinks it’s floating about six inches in front of my face.
 This is a little disconcerting considering the wall of the tube is closer than that.
 Years of use has acclimated me to the weird sensation of seeing things beyond the edges of physical spaces.
 I glance at the charts that depict various bits of trivia about my sleep experience and focus in on the timer that shows when I’m supposed to wake up.
 I’ve been asleep six months.
 A lot can happen in six months.

 I can hear Chippers breathing on the other end of the line.
 Which means he’s not using a cranial implant like I am.
-I wonder if he’s using an ear bud or he’s got a special person standing next to him who does nothing but hold one of those phone things I’ve seen in historical vids “What’s this proposition?”
+I wonder if he’s using an ear bud or if he’s got a special person standing next to him who does nothing but hold one of those phone things I’ve seen in historical vids.

+“What’s this proposition?”
 I ask him.

 “I want you to put together a team for me.
 I need a coach.”

 “Are you talking spaceball?”
-I ask.

 “That’s right.
 The Cup.
 The Andosians are in a building year.”

 “So are we.
 ‘Cept we’re building up a general population instead of a team.
 Have you been watching the news?
 There’s a war going on.”

 Not that I really know anything on the subject.
 If I were the kind of person who trolled the public news streams, I’d know all about it.
 I’d be sick with information.
 The kind of helplessness you get from data overload.
-When you glut yourself with all the news reports, all the firsthand accounts, even the rumored technical specifications of the Edochian mothership that popped into Sol earlier this year– oh, it’s 2857, in case you’re wondering – and blew up Earth, and then laid waste to the completely surprised human Fleet assembled around the planet.
+When you glut yourself with all the news reports, all the firsthand accounts, even the rumored technical specifications of the Edochian mothership that popped into Sol earlier this year– oh, it’s 2857, in case you’re wondering – and blew up Earth, and then laid waste to the completely surprised human fleet assembled around the planet.
 So here I am on Pronos, as far away from all that bullshit as I can get, sitting in near-suspended animation and waiting for the universe to calm down.

 “Truce, my friend,” Chippers says.
 “There’s a truce.
 In most places, anyway.
 Somebody’s decided that the Spaceball Cup would be a great effort toward normalizing relations with the other races.”

 “And I see that somebody has no idea what spaceball is,” I observe.
-Are we talking about the same sport?”
+“Are we talking about the same sport?”

 “Yes.”